×

 Are healthcare and health insurance expensive in Ecuador?

 "Healthcare and health insurance in Ecuador can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is available at a lower cost than private healthcare, but the quality of care may not be as high.
 Private health insurance can be expensive, but it can provide access to higher quality care and more specialized services.
-Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost of healthcare," commented one expat living in Ecuador.
+Additionally, many employers offer health insurance plans to their employees, which can help to reduce the cost of healthcare," said one expat.

 View More Answers